Godsfavor/smolvla/README.md

 The model is evaluated using:

 Mean Absolute Error (MAE): Measures the average absolute difference between predicted and actual actions.
-Mean Squared Error (MSE): Measures the average squared difference, emphasizing larger errors.These metrics are computed during evaluation (every 100 steps) and logged to WandB.
+Mean Squared Error (MSE): Measures the average squared difference, emphasizing larger errors.
+These metrics are computed during evaluation (every 100 steps) and logged to WandB.
 Lower values indicate better performance.

 WandB Logging
 The training process logs:

 Training loss and learning rate every 50 steps.
 Evaluation metrics (MAE, MSE) every 100 steps.
-Example predictions and target actions for validation examples.Access these logs on the WandB dashboard using your API key.
+Example predictions and target actions for validation examples.
+Access these logs on the WandB dashboard using your API key.
 The project is named smolvla-training, with run names like SmolVLM-Base-OpenVLA-style.

 Example Predictions
 After training, the script generates predictions for five validation examples, showing: